sscollis/sanseir/README.md

 There are a number of `gnuplot` scripts for making typical plots in the `plot` directory.

+For example, to make the West Coast plot shown at the bottom of this page, do the following

+    cd yeo-etal/west
+    ../../sanseir west.inp
+    gnuplot
+    load "../../plot/all-infected.com"

 ## Descriptions of contents

 Item       |  Description